raspberrypilearning/3D-scene/en/step_4.md

 A backdrop is **always** at the back and cannot move.
 In this example project, the backdrop is the **Sky**.

 Sprites can move around the stage, and be in front of or behind other sprites.
-In this example project the **Shark** sprite is able to jump from behind the waves because the waves are not drawn on the backdrop. **Waves** are a sprite.
+In this example project, the **Shark** sprite is able to jump from behind the waves because the waves are not drawn on the backdrop.
+The **Waves** are a sprite.

 --- /no-print ---